davidusb-geek/emhass/docs/intro.md

 If using the add-on or the standalone docker installation, it exposes a simple webserver on port 5000.
 You can access it directly using your brower, ex: http://localhost:5000.

-With this web server you can perform RESTful POST commands on one ENDPOINT called `action` with two main options:
+With this web server you can perform RESTful POST commands on one ENDPOINT called `action` with four options:

 - A POST call to `action/perfect-optim` to perform a perfect optimization task on the historical data.
 - A POST call to `action/dayahead-optim` to perform a day-ahead optimization task of your home energy.